 Boeing developed a material they used in aircraft antenna units but due to its bio-compatibility, strength, and density, it also showed remarkable potential for being used in the medical sector to replace bones in humans.
 Since the medical area is very different from Boeing’s business and the firm also lacks respective know-how, Boeing donated the patent covering these applications to the University of Pennsylvania, where the technology was further developed.
 IV.
 Availing and Accessing Technology

 Rarely, but surely, firms give away core patents to outsiders as well.
 The thought process of this conduct is mostly a mix of generating goodwill, serving society, and accessing third party patents via patent pools.
-Generating goodwill and serving society will help the firm to establish its reputation and receive social authenticity.
+Generating goodwill and serving society will help the firm establish its reputation and receive social authenticity.
 Accessing third party patents via patent pools will help their R&D team to broaden the scope of their research in their technology.

-What are these patent pools?
+What are the patent pools?

 Patent pools are coalitions in which patent owners license at least one patent on a royalty-free basis to an organization that manages the patent pool.
 Through this, the licensed patents can be accessed by the other members of the pool and the non-member research institutions.
-Consequently, the patent owners can access all the patents inside the pool, can start new research and business coordinated efforts, decrease development expenses and risk through shared endeavors, and generate good will by serving society.
+Consequently, the patent owners can access all the patents inside the pool, can start new research and business coordinated efforts, decrease development expenses and risk through shared endeavors, and generate goodwill by serving society.
 Below are examples of patent pools.
 Eco-Patent Commons - The Eco-Patent Commons patent pool was initiated in January 2008 by the World Business Council for Sustainable Development (WBCSD).
 It provides an online repository of patents which covers environment friendly technologies.
 Firms can benefit from the creative results of this exploration joint effort and gain recognition through their contribution.
 In 2010 Hewlett Packard pledged three patents on a battery recycling technology to the Eco Patent Commons patent pool.
-Although the technology had the potential of generating earnings for Hewlett Packard, the company made the patents available without any purchase or royalty obligations in order to support the green technology initiative of the Eco Patent Commons.
+Although the technology had the potential to generate earnings for Hewlett Packard, the company made the patents available without any purchase or royalty obligations in order to support the green technology initiative of the Eco Patent Commons.
 Medicines Patent Pool - The Medicines Patent Pool was established in 2010 by UNITAID to improve the treatment of HIV/AIDS, tuberculosis, and malaria.
 The main objective of the pool is public health instead of commercial interests.
-Conclusion

-Firms taking part in Open Source Community are driven by financial and technology reasons and to a lesser extent, social reasons.
-Conversely, we find that social reasons assume a significant job for releasing patents to the public.
+Firms taking part in Open Source Community are driven by financial and technological reasons and to a lesser extent, social reasons.
+Conversely, we find that social reasons assume a significant job in releasing patents to the public.
 Particularly the instances of green technologies and the medical sector show that firms want to react to their social obligation.
 Non-commercial patent pools appear to be a platform that is acknowledged by numerous organizations for the free release of patents without direct financial advantages.
 Considering financial motives, patents are donated to lessen costs through sparing R&D endeavors and cost reduction in terms of maintenance fees.
-In terms technological reasons, accelerating the innovation process and benefiting from networks are primary intentions.
-Likewise, giving or making patents accessible to public, is recognized by the organizations as a strategic approach in lieu of discarding significant technology that doesn't fit the organizations' present market.
+In terms of technological reasons, accelerating the innovation process and benefiting from networks are primary intentions.
+Likewise, giving or making patents accessible to the public, is recognized by the organizations as a strategic approach in lieu of discarding significant technology that doesn't fit the organizations' present market.
 All in all, releasing patents by making them accessible to partners, clients, customers, and suppliers helps firms to build up a sustainable innovation ecosystem that is bound to bring profits in the long term.